 Ukraine Between East and West: Essays on Cultural History to the Early Eighteenth Century (1996)

 Ukraine between East and West presents twelve essays by Ihor Sevcenk that explore the development of Ukrainian cultural identity under the disparate influences of the byzantine Empire and Western Europe (mediated through Poland).
 For Kyivan Rus', Byzantium was the source of the Christian religion, as well as of a highly developed literary and artistic culture that stimulated Kyiv's own achievements in these fields.
 The author shows how the prestige of Byzantine civilization was reinforced by the activities of Greek metropolitans of Kyiv, Byzantine emperors, religious missionaries and teachers of Greek, dominating the outlook of the Slavic elite during the Middle Ages.
 This civilization influenced Kyivan culture even after the fall of Constantinople to the Turks.

-Sevcenk also analyses the impact of the Renaissance, Reformation and Counter-Reformation in Ukraine.
+Sevcenko also analyses the impact of the Renaissance, Reformation and Counter-Reformation in Ukraine.
 The intellectual ferment of the era is captured in essays on the defense of the Orthodox faith and the religious polemical literature.
-The essay on Metropolitan Peter Mohyla examines the complex cultural world of this important churchman.
-Sevcenk's essays will reward not only students of Byzantine and East European history, but all readers interested in problems of cultural development.
-The volume is enhanced with fifteen chronological tables and four maps.
+The essay on Metropolitan Peter Mohyla examines the complex cultural world of this important churchman. [more]

 The seventeenth-century Ukrainian play About the Harrowing of Hell is probably the last European manifestation of an important medieval dramatic tradition.
 This edition features a detailed introduction and notes, a facsimile of the original (discovered by Ivan Franko), and an English translation.